mayfrost/guides/Initiation.md

 Boot in UEFI mode if on UEFI, BIOS if on BIOS, and select installation media.
 * Make sure your network is up (OPTIONAL)
 `dhcpcd <NIC>`
-* Temporarily change keyboard (available configurations can be found in /usr/share/keymaps/i386/qwerty)
+* Temporarily change keyboard (available configurations can be found in the directories /usr/share/kbd/keymaps/ for CRUX and /usr/share/keymaps/i386/qwerty for Source Mage GNU/Linux)
 `loadkeys <KEYMAP>`

 ## PARTITIONING